-Masuda Hajimu (family name Masuda) is a historian whose work concerns the history of American foreign relations, the modern history of East Asia, and the social and global history of the Cold War.
+Masuda Hajimu (family name Masuda) is a historian at the National University of Singapore, and the author of Cold War Crucible: The Korean Conflict and the Postwar World (Harvard University Press, 2015).
+His work concerns the modern history of East Asia, the history of American foreign relations, and the social and global history of the Cold War.

 “What was the Cold War?
 Masuda Hajimu argues that it was more than an international confrontation between West and East blocs.
 It was also a social mechanism of purity and ordering at home, in the chaotic post-WWII world.”